-When maintenance of a rail locomotive or a generic wagon is required, faulty components are generally disassembled, investigated and restored through manufacturing processes, mostly based on cutting-edge technologies.
-Several operations can be made for the purpose, such as turning, cutting, milling, reaming and polishing, depending on the type of renovation which is required.
-Usually, a faulty component can be either broken or damaged in its functional characteristics.
-For example, a gear wheel can be worn and the shape of the teeth may deviate from the original designed one, generating inefficiency within the system where it is employed.
-The restoration of such component could therefore be on the profiling of the gear shape, e.g. by using a turning machine.
-The evaluation of the problem and the solving process are usually managed by the “operator experience”, producing a maintenance process which is strictly dependent on the operator and, thus, not repeatable.
-Each operator of a specific workshop has different skills and degree of experience in the field, leading to components which are restored and tested in several ways.
-Moreover, restoring the components to their original and defect-free conditions is challenging.
-Different wear mechanisms of industrial components (adhesive, fatigue, etc.) and different stress and strain concentration mechanisms (asperity, dent, etc.) can irreversibly affect the overall amount of wear.
+When the maintenance of a locomotive or a generic wagon is required, faulty components are generally disassembled, investigated and restored through the manufacturing process, mostly based on cutting-edge technologies.
+Several procedures can be carried out for this purpose, such as turning, cutting, milling, reaming and polishing, depending on the type of renovation required.
+Usually, a faulty component is either broken or damaged in terms of its functional characteristics.
+For example, a gear wheel can be worn, and the shape of the teeth may deviate from the original design, generating an inefficiency within the system where it is employed.
+The restoration of such a component could therefore be carried out on the profiling of the gear shape, e.g. by using a turning machine.
+The evaluation of the problem and the process for solving it are usually achieved through ‘operator experience’, producing a maintenance process that is strictly dependent on the operator and, thus, not repeatable.
+Each operator in a specific workshop has different skills and degrees of experience in the field, leading to components that are restored and tested in several different ways.
+Moreover, restoring the components to their original and defect-free condition is challenging.
+The different wear mechanisms of industrial components (adhesive, fatigue, etc.) and different stress and strain concentration mechanisms (asperity, dent, etc.) can irreversibly affect the overall amount of wear.